kubernetes/ingress-nginx/docs/user-guide/third-party-addons/opentracing.md

 kubectl create -f https://raw.githubusercontent.com/rnburn/zipkin-date-server/master/kubernetes/deployment.yaml
 ```

-Also we need to configure the NGINX controller ConfigMap with the required values:
+Also we need to configure the Ingress-NGINX controller ConfigMap with the required values:

 ```
 $ echo '